AI experts sharing free tutorials to accelerate your business.

 • Do not respond in anger — if the review hits a nerve, draft, save, and sleep on it

 Input: Google review, 2 stars, from "Jim R." — "Panel upgrade took three visits and they left a hole in my drywall.
 Paid them anyway because I needed power back on."
-Your context: the job required a second visit to swap a defective breaker under warranty (not our fault — bad breaker from supplier) and a third visit to re-terminate after inspector's correction.
+Context: the job required a second visit to swap a defective breaker under warranty (not our defect — bad breaker from supplier) and a third visit to re-terminate after inspector's correction.
 Drywall was out-of-scope — we cut a small access panel as we discussed with Jim on day one.
 Invoice was $3,400.

 PUBLIC RESPONSE (Google):